21 Signs You’re Way Too Addicted to Your Phone

 Your phone is your security blanket

 You’re waiting for your meeting to start, so instead of making small talk with your coworkers, you stare intently at your phone, going through those unimportant emails you’d purposely ignored before.
 Quit turning to your phone during awkward situations, and boost your confidence by forcing yourself to work the room.
 Those face-to-face interactions will be way more satisfying than scrolling through Twitter.
+Here’s how to get over phone addiction.

 Your phone is always on you